lucidrains/big-sleep/README.md

 $ imagine_big 'a pyramid made of ice'
 ```

-That's it.
-Imagined images will be saved to whereever the command is invoked
+Images will be saved to whereever the command is invoked

-You can set the number of latents to optimize over by setting `--num-latents`.
-Default is at `32`

 ## Advanced